Ohtani hits 2 homers for Dodgers in playoff opener against Reds

 It was Ohtani’s 13th leadoff homer this year, giving the Dodgers a 1-0 lead as they opened defense of their 2024 World Series championship.

-On Greene's fourth pitch — a 100 mph fastball — Ohtani launched a 375-foot shot into the right-field pavilion, earning a raucous reaction from the Dodger Stadium crowd.

-“Obviously, a great talent,” Greene said Monday when asked about Ohtani, “but I’m also in the big leagues as well.”
+“It was a really hard pitch to hit, but I felt like I reacted pretty well,” Ohtani said through a translator.
+“I was happy I was able to help the team score early.”

-Ohtani's second homer — a 454-foot drive to right-center off reliever Connor Phillips — came with two outs in the sixth, extending the lead to 8-0.
-The three-time MVP struck out in the second and fourth.
+His second homer — a 454-foot drive to right-center off reliever Connor Phillips — came with two outs in the sixth, extending the lead to 8-0.
+The three-time MVP also struck out three times.

 Ohtani hit a career-high 55 homers during the regular season, one more than last year when the two-way superstar from Japan set the previous franchise record and became the first player in major league history with 50 homers and 50 stolen bases.